 Mission San Juan Capistrano

 Mission San Juan Capistrano is one of, if not the best California mission.
-Everything from the courtyards to the old stone church walls have been meticulously kept up, and there are tons of photographic opportunities.
-I have been to this mission three times, and I still enjoy going back as it is just one of those places where you are continually shocked by the beauty.
+Everything from the courtyards to the old stone church walls have been meticulously kept up, and there are tons of great photographic opportunities.
+I have been to this mission three times, and I still enjoy going back as it is just one of those places where the beauty continually impacts you.

 This mission is relatively large and has a lot to see, though, so make sure you set aside enough time to explore it thoroughly.